-I haven’t heard if any New Zealand cargo is on the Maersk Honam but with relay services now a backbone of our bluewater trades, there is a chance of our goods being on any Asia-European service.
+There were no reports of any New Zealand cargo on the Maersk Honam but with relay services now a backbone of our bluewater trades, there is a chance of our goods being on any Asia-European service.

 The Rena prompted a surge of interest in insurance from exporters and importers due to this being a ship in New Zealand waters on a New Zealand service, carrying New Zealand cargo.

-Perhaps the Maersk Honam will trigger a new wave of interest so let’s traverse some of the main points about why marine cargo insurance should be a consideration for both exporters and importers.
+Perhaps the Maersk Honam triggered a new wave of interest so let’s traverse some of the main points about why marine cargo insurance should be a consideration for both exporters and importers.